Back

 Jennifer Freyd's framework identifies a specific category of harm: trauma inflicted by institutions or individuals on whom the victim depends.
 Dependency suppresses detection and disclosure — a survival mechanism that institutions routinely exploit.
 The affirmative counterpart, institutional courage, defines the standard this firm holds organizations to: prioritizing accountability over self-protection.
 This is the load-bearing theory behind every institutional accountability engagement.

-Taxonomy ii
+Taxonomy III

 HiTOP